Users access notifications by clicking or tapping the bell icon in the shell bar at the top right of the screen.

-In the notification center, the user is able to view all the notifications, order them in various ways, take action, and navigate to the source of a specific notification.
+In the notifications popover, the user can order notifications in various ways, take action, and navigate to the source of a specific notification.

 Responsiveness and Adaptiveness

 Items are added to the list based on internal events within apps or systems.
-The list can display various types of notifications, which can all differ in terms of appearance, content, and functionality.
-The list can be ordered by the following:
+The list can display various types of notifications, which can differ in terms of appearance, content, and functionality.
+The list can be ordered as follows:

 Latest on Top

 The list is ordered by the timestamp, meaning that the most recent notification appears first.
 The order resembles that of a common inbox.